ionic-team/ionic-site/docs/cli/info.md

 # Gathering information about your runtime

-Once in a terminal, type `ionic info`
+If you ever need to find out your system environment runtime information in a quick way, we provide the `ionic info` command.
+If you ever need to report an error, please specify this information.

 If you are on a Mac, this should provide you information like the following: